Writing

 Boy outside a shop selling soaps and cosmetics

-The streets were crowded with people, and in many places, men were gathered in cafes with plastic chairs watching football or smoking shisha.
-The deeper you wandered into the narrow alleys, the more interesting things you found.
-Lighting was scarce, but every corner offered something different.
+In many spots, you'd see groups of men gathered at traditional cafes with plastic chairs, most likely watching football or quietly smoking shisha.
+The deeper you pushed into the narrow alleys, the more interesting things you found — even if the lighting was often nonexistent — with every corner hiding something different.

 A street near Tahrir Square late at night